5 Things I wish I knew before going to Sequoia and Kings Canyon National Park

 Wilderness permits for camping requires a reservation for any form of overnight stay inside the parks.
 Reservations can fill up quickly, so plan and reserve through recreation.gov.
 The national park service releases the reservations at least 30 days in advance so mark your calendars because they do fill up quickly.
 When camping, don’t forget to secure your food with a bear-proof container to help protect you and the bears from getting into your food source.

-The two closest cities to Sequoia National Park is Visalia at 45 minutes away and Fresno at 1.5 hours.
+The two closest cities to Sequoia National Park are Visalia at 45 minutes away and Fresno at 1.5 hours.
 You always have the option to camp to immerse yourself in nature, but if a centralized city with ample access to stores and restaurants is more your style, here are a couple of options:

 Hotels in Visalia: